mysensors/NodeManager/README.md

 NodeManager provides built-in implementation of a number of sensors through ad-hoc classes located within the "sensors" directory of the library.
 To use a built-in sensor:
-* Install the required depedencies, if any (manually or through the Arduino IDE Library Manager)
+* Install the required dependencies, if any manually or through the Arduino IDE Library Manager (see below)
 * Include the sensor header file (e.g. `#include <sensors/SensorBattery.h>`)
 * Create an instance of the sensor's class (e.g. `SensorBattery battery(node)`)